bodiddlie/reblog/app/routes/rotjs-tutorial/part12.md

 };
 ```

-A `Choice` object is just a map with a key that is a string that will be a key into our `spawnMap` and a weight that is
+A `Choice` object is a key-value map.
+The key is a string that will be the name of one of our spawn functions.
+The value
-how much weight the `RNG` module should give when making a choice. `WeightedChoices` is a map that has a list of choices
+is a weight that will govern how likely the `RNG` module is to choose that spawn function for us to use. `WeightedChoices`
-for a given floor.
-Let's create our options now using these types:
+objects represent a minimum floor and the possible options for that floor.

 ```typescript
 const ITEM_CHANCES: WeightedChoices[] = [